huntergps/handbook-docs/2 - Hello UX Markup.md

 * @(Creating stand-alone apps) or prototypes with cross-platform JavaScript logic
 * @(Creating reusable components), UI views and designs for native apps

-The main representation of these things in Fuse is through the use of UX Markup.
+The main representation of both these things in Fuse is through the use of UX Markup.

 UX Markup is an XML-based format that should be immediately familiar to anyone who has worked with similar formats.
 For an in-depth look at it's quirks and detailed features, make